 Below I’m going to share with you a new recipe I created for gluten-free chicken lo mein noodles.
 But before I do… a little story.

-A few weeks ago I wrote about how I finally bought a 10-piece set of All Clad Stainless Steel pots.
-I’m totally giddy about it – cooking with these healthy pots and pans brings a smile to my face and I have happily said goodbye to Teflon-coated pans forever!
+A few weeks ago, I wrote about finally buying a 10-piece set of All-Clad Stainless Steel pots.
+I’m totally giddy about it – cooking with these healthy pots and pans brings a smile to my face, and I have happily said goodbye to Teflon-coated pans forever!

 Before you continue reading, please note that this post contains affiliate links to products I use and recommend.
 All opinions are my own.